Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

-3D neural stylization enables altering mesh geometry towards artistic visual patterns or into a target shape aligned with a visual reference or textual description.
-Such geometry edits assist creative 3D modeling such as engraving effect on surface \cite{liu2018paparazzi} and geometry morphing \cite{gao2023textdeformer}.
-Existing works tend to learn geometry alternation in the form of vertex position displacement, some others learn displacement explicitly via differentiable rendering \cite{liu2018paparazzi}, while some learn transformation implicitly via neural networks \cite{michel2022text2mesh, ma2023x, gao2023textdeformer}.
+3D neural stylization enables deforming mesh geometry to align with artistic visual patterns or a specified shape, guided by visual references or textual descriptions.
+This capability facilitates creative 3D modeling such as surface engraving effect~\citep{liu2018paparazzi} and geometry morphing \citep{gao2023textdeformer}.
+Existing works learn geometry variations in the form of vertex position displacement, e.g., explicit displacement via differentiable rendering \citep{liu2018paparazzi} and implicit displacement via neural networks \citep{michel2022text2mesh, ma2023x, gao2023textdeformer}.

-Liu \etal \cite{liu2018paparazzi} proposed \textit{Paparazzi}, a differentiable rendering process that allows the propagation of changes in the image domain to changes in the mesh vertex positions. \textit{Paparazzi} takes a triangle mesh as input, and applies image energy such as latent content and style losses \cite{gatys2016image} between render image(s) and gray-scale style image to update vertex positions.
-After convergence, the mesh is stylized with artistic strokes and motifs in the style image.
+For example, {Paparazzi} is a neural stylization method based on differentiable rendering that allows the propagation of changes in the image domain to changes of the mesh vertex positions~\citep{liu2018paparazzi}.
+It takes a triangle mesh as input, and applies latent VGG content and style losses (Sec. \ref{sec:2d-image-guide}, \cite{gatys2016image}) between rendered image(s) and gray-scale style image to update vertex positions.
+After convergence, the mesh surface is stylized with artistic strokes and motifs from the style image.

+With CLIP loss (Sec.~\ref{sec:2d-text-guide}, Eq.~\ref{eq:clip_loss}), recent works explored text-guided mesh geometric and/or appearance alteration \citep{michel2022text2mesh, ma2023x}. {Text2Mesh} (\citeyear{michel2022text2mesh}) and {X-Mesh} (\citeyear{ma2023x}) incorporate Neural Style Field, which is composed of an MLP network that maps vertex coordinates to vertex color (offset) and vertex position offset.
+The stylized mesh, with updated vertex colors and vertex positions, is rendered into multiple colored and gray-scale images, which are used for computing CLIP loss against a given text prompt.